rpilev/checkbox-accordion/README.md

 # Checkbox Accordion
-An accodion plugin with checkboxes for Javascript with an example template included
+An accordion plugin with checkboxes for Javascript with an example template included

 ## Usage
 Include accordion.js ( from \imports\accordion\js\ ) and accordion.css ( from \imports\accordion\css\ ) to your project